Salespeople are really profit centers to be chosen carefully.

 Sales recruiting is a difficult task because salespeople have to overcome a lot of daily rejection and adversity to win new sales.
 Competition sometimes is fierce.
 Because of the difficult task of selling, sales as a profession has one of the highest turnover rates of any profession.
 One study indicates that the average turnover rate for salespeople for all industries is approximately 20%.

 Hiring the wrong salesperson is an expensive process.
 Your company can potentially lose in three different ways – lost salary, lost training time, and lost selling time.
 Depending on the company, these losses can range from $50,000 to over $100,000 or more.
-The key, of course, is to recruit salespeople using a specific proven technique.
+The key, of course, is to recruit salespeople using specific proven techniques.

 Experience vs. Sales Talent